spotlightpa/at-5000/README.md

 Options can also be specified as environment variables prefixed with AUTOTWEETER_.
   -blob-url URL
-        URL for S3 blob store (mock if not set)
+        URL for S3 store of past tweets (uses local file if not set) -mock
-  -mock
-        mock calls rather than use real thing
+        mock calls to Twitter rather than use real thing -silent
-  -silent
         don't log debug output
   -src file or URL